 We also edited a promotional video and produced a brief social media guide that Wendy could take with her while travelling, so her customers and fans could be kept up-to-date, no matter where she was.

-We sponsored the city’s first annual Holi celebration on 23 March 2014 at the Pallet Pavilion.
+We sponsored the city’s first annual Holi celebration in March 2014 at the Pallet Pavilion to help get the festival on its feet.
 Working with Hitesh Sharma and Sandeep Khanna from Revel Events, we spread the word about Holi; got the media interested; and had heaps of fun welcoming more than 1500 people on the day.

 KPI Rothschild's new website

-Working with Limelight Online and Robertson Creative, we helped prepare KPI Rothschild's new website for go-live.
+Working graphic designer Donna Robertson from Robertson Creative, we helped prepare KPI Rothschild's new website for go-live.
 We wrote and edited the content; produced profiles for the KPI team; and assisted with site changes and some imagery.

 We also edited KPI's Above Your Space website.